“Change brings opportunity.” - Nido Qubein

 Minimalism is growing.
 You can blame it on the economy, technology, environmental-awareness, or blogs such as Zen Habits, Rowdy Kittens, and Be More With Less.
 It has been exciting to see the movement grow.
 But the percentages are still small.
 In the land of suburbia where I live, the idea of intentionally living with less is still a foreign concept.
 Hearts desire it, but too many minds have yet to be introduced.

-*Encouragement: If you ended up reading this post at the urging of a friend, consider yourself introduced.
-Intentionally living with less results in a life with less debt, stress, and anxiety.
-In exchange, you will realize more time and energy for the things you most value and your greatest passions will again take their rightful place in your life.
+Solution: If you ended up reading this post at the urging of a friend, consider yourself introduced.
+Intentionally living with less results in a life of less debt, less stress, and less anxiety.
+In exchange, you will discover more time and energy for the things you value most.
+Your greatest passions will again take their rightful place in your life.

 • Reason: But I Don’t Know Where to Start.